Frequently Asked Questions

 Are non-residents living in Massachusetts eligible for in-state tuition?

-A person who is a U.S. Permanent Resident/Immigrant (i.e. holds a green card), a Refugee in the U.S. under political asylum may be eligible for in-state tuition.
-Persons who are on temporary student visas or other temporary visas who have declared as a condition of their visa that they intend to return to their homeland shall be ineligible for in-state tuition.
+If you are a U.S. Permanent Resident/Immigrant (i.e. holds a green card), a Refugee in the U.S. under political asylum, you may be eligible for in-state tuition.
+If you are on a temporary student visas or other temporary visas who have declared as a condition of their visa that they intend to return to their homeland, you are not eligible for in-state tuition.

 Is there any way to change my residency status?

-A student or applicant may petition to the Business Office at Cape Cod Community College to change his/her classification for tuition purposes based upon changed circumstances since the date he/she filed the tuition affidavit.
-The student may also petition if he/she disagrees with his/her classification.
+As astudent or applicant, you may petition the Business Office at Cape Cod Community College to change your classification for tuition purposes based upon changed circumstances since the date you filed the tuition affidavit.
+You may also petition if you disagree with your classification.
 (This section may also be used by international students who have changed their visa status.)
-The student or applicant must petition for a change in classification no later than the first day of the academic period for which he/she seeks to have his/her residency classification changed.
+You must petition for a change in classification no later than the first day of the academic period for which you seek to have your residency classification changed.
 The decision of the Business Office shall be final and binding for that semester.

 Any misrepresentation, omission or incorrect information contained on a student/applicant affidavit for in-state tuition which if stated accurately would be the basis for denial of in-state tuition shall be cause for dismissal or other disciplinary action with no right to a tuition refund.

 I have some additional questions.
 Where can I get answers to them?

 You can e-mail the Admissions Office: email@example.com